 At this stage, children begin to show interest in the opposite gender and may experience competition.
 They learn deductive thinking, play by rules, and enjoy completing tasks.
 Praise and encouragement from parents or teachers can help them develop a sense of productivity.
 However, if they are unsuccessful, they may develop feelings of inferiority.
 5. Identity vs Role Confusion (ages 12-18 years)

 Adolescents at this stage begin to search for and develop their own identity based on past experiences.
-They start to understand their role as teenagers, schoolmates, or members of an organization.
+They start to understand their role as a teenager, a schoolmate, or a member of an organization.
 They also begin to reflect on their values and expectations.
 6. Intimacy vs Isolation (ages 19-25 years)

 Adults at this stage learn to build intense relationships and share feelings with others, especially in romantic relationships.
-Success at this stage depends on parental experiences and their ability to interact socially with peers.
+Success at this stage depends not only on parental experiences but also on their ability to socially interact with their peers.